Environmental issues in Appalachia: 2000 Kentucky coal slurry spill

 The Martin County coal slurry spill occurred on October 11, 2000 when the bottom of a coal slurry impoundment owned by Massey Energy in Martin County, Kentucky broke into an abandoned underground mine below.
 The slurry came out of the mine openings, sending an estimated 306,000,000 US gallons (1.16×109 L; 255,000,000 imp gal) of slurry down two tributaries of the Tug Fork River.

 2008 Tennessee fly ash slurry spill

 The TVA Kingston Fossil Plant coal fly ash slurry spill occurred on December 22, 2008, when an ash dike ruptured at an 84-acre (0.34 km2) solid waste containment area at the Tennessee Valley Authority's Kingston Fossil Plant in Roane County, Tennessee.
 1.1 billion US gallons (4,200,000 m3) of coal fly ash slurry was released.

 2010 Clearfield County well blowout

 During exploration of the Marcellus Shale in 2010, a blowout at the Clearfield County well started a 16-hour natural gas leak.
-Natural gas and wastewaster "shot 75 feet into the air," releasing 1 million gallons of brine and gas into the forest according to Bud George.
+Natural gas and wastewater "shot 75 feet into the air," releasing 1 million gallons of brine and gas into the forest according to Bud George.

+During the 2010s, the coal industry in Appalachia experienced a decline due to political and economic changes.
+This industry had been a significant source of employment for the region for many years.
+However, this decline has had adverse effects on both the environment and economy of the area.
+Abandoned mines and unreclaimed lands continue to pose environmental risks.